bquast/bquast.github.io/_posts/2015-07-24-coding-neural-network-from-scratch-in-R.md

 ## [4,]  0.5
 ```

-Finally a more legible version of the 11 lines model is developed, the `R` equivalent of this model is:
+Finally, a more legible version of the 11 lines model is developed, the `R` equivalent of this model is:

 ```